 At Coronado Pet Hospital, we prioritize the well-being of your beloved feline companions when performing cat neutering and spaying in Rio Rancho near Bernalillo.
 Our compassionate and collaborative team of veterinarians ensures every precaution is taken for our community’s pets.

 Understanding Cat Neutering and Spaying Procedures: What’s Involved?

 Neutering or spaying your cat is a surgical procedure involving removing their reproductive organs.
 During these surgeries, your cat is carefully administered anesthesia, with their vital signs continuously monitored to ensure their safety.

 Our veterinarians always prioritize your cat’s well-being by conducting a thorough health assessment before scheduling the procedure.
 In most cases, they will recommend performing blood work to rule out any underlying health conditions.

 Cat Neuter Procedures

 Neutering involves removing the testicles of male cats.
-Unless one or both testicles are retained, neutering typically involves making a small incision in their scrotum to remove both testicles.
+Unless one or both testicles are retained in the abdomen, neutering typically involves making a small incision in the scrotum to remove both testicles.